beajoynes/netbox-evaluation/plugins/inventory-plugin.md

 Manage hardware inventory, both installed and in storage.
 Define assets that represent hardware that can be used as devices, modules, inventory item or rack in NetBox.

+## Plugin data model :
 <img width="1641" height="1201" alt="image" src="https://github.com/user-attachments/assets/f189fbc6-d3fd-4acb-a16d-43eac49b7e93" />

+## Use case
+We have assets in storage - including spares and repairs, that need to be catalogued and kept track of.

+## Compatability

+This plugin requires netbox version 4.3 to work.
+Older versions of the plugin support older netbox version as per table below:

+NetBox Version	Plugin Version
+3.7	1.6.x
+4.0	2.0.x
+4.1	2.1.x,2.2.x
+4.2	2.3.x
+4.3	2.4.0
+4.4	>=2.4.1

+## Review

 # Installation